webclinic017/edgedb/docs/reference/cli/gel_restore.rst

 Description
 ===========

-:gelcmd:`restore` is a terminal command used to restore an Gel |branch|
+:gelcmd:`restore` is a terminal command used to restore a Gel |branch|
 |branch| from a backup file.
 The backup is restored to the
 currently active branch.